samcreate/portfolio-2019/readme.md

 # Aaron McGuire's Portfolio 2019

 Created using Parceljs and gsap and couple of other 'tings boiiii.
+I did a #%!@ job making the slide show and I'll be refactoring the code.
+Check https://github.com/samcreate/portfolio-2019 for the latest codez.

 ### Installing